Print, copy or screenshot driving directions and fill up your car with fuel before driving to the trailhead.

 Sturdy boots or shoes with ankle support are best for traversing the trails.
 (We do take them off during the yoga portion.)

-Consider wearing layers and pack a rain jacket or poncho as the weather can change quickly, especially during the mountain summit hikes.
-For sun and bug protection, you can use long sleeves and pants, a hat, sunglasses, sunscreen and insect repellent.
+Consider wearing layers and definitely pack a rain jacket or poncho as the weather and temperature can change quickly in the mountains.
+For sun and bug protection, you can use long sleeves and pants, a hat, sunglasses and/or sunscreen and insect repellent.

 What if I need to cancel?

-A little bit of rain won't stop us!
-However, Namaste in Nature reserves to right to cancel any event if the weather is deemed unsafe.
-We'll try to let you know several hours before the event.
-If an event is cancelled by us due to weather, all money will be refunded and no fees apply.
+If rain is likely, we’ll give guests the option of attending the tour or a receiving refund or credit.
+Namaste in Nature reserves to right to cancel any event if the weather is deemed unsafe like lightning, thunder, etc. Because weather shifts rapidly in the mountains, we may wait until the morning of the tour to make the final call.
+If a yoga hike is cancelled by us due to weather, all money will be refunded and no fees apply.

 Why so early?